Cryotherapy/Ice Pack Therapy

 Thermotherapy/Hot Pack Therapy

-Thermotherapy is described as a method by which heat is applied to a specific area to reduce pain from activities as with sporting events, gardening, general muscular soreness, rib spasms or chronic aches as with arthritic changes.
+Thermotherapy is described as a method by which heat is applied to a specific area to reduce pain from activities as with sporting events, gardening, general muscular soreness, rib spasms, back pain, or chronic aches as with arthritic changes.
 There are a couple of application types; one is dry heat applications and the other is moist heat.
 Our office recommends the use of Moist Thermotherapy as it tends to get deeper into the tissues and offer more relief in many instances.
 The method we prefer is to take a wet towel and place it in a microwave for just a few minutes to create a hot application being careful not to open the door and receive a face full of steam!
-Place the hot towel in several towels so not to burn your skin and leave for several minutes.
+Place the hot towel in several towels so not to burn your skin and leave it on for several minutes.
 10 minutes can be enough time for each application.

 Cold or Hot?

 This is a question we receive often!
 If the injury is less than 72 hours, then cold or Cryotherapy is recommended.
 If it tends to be a new injury, ice or Cryotherapy tends to be the rule of thumb.
 Rib pain however can be different in that an extended time can actually cause more spasms in between the ribs, so heat for no more than 10 minutes is preferred.
-Occasionally, we will tell our patients to use both with the cold compress always being utilized last.
+Occasionally, we will tell our patients to use both methods with the cold compress always being utilized last.